jwworth/n-plus/README.md

 ### Eager Loading

 The `eager_load` method also ships with `ActiveRecord::QueryMethods`.
-Eager loading performs a left outer join on the model in its argument and the model it is called on.
+Eager loading performs a left outer join on the model it is called on and the model in its argument.

 Here's what you'll see in the users controller: